 All graduates of Michigan Christian College and Rochester College, as well as those who did not graduate yet completed a minimum number of credit hours, are automatically members of the Alumni Association.
 Currently, over 8,600 former students are members of this organization.

-Luke Fleer (‘05) and Brad McKenna (’02) serve as co-chairs of a revitalized Alumni Association leadership team that formed in the fall of 2012.
-They have identified their goal as “the creation of a place where alumni can plug in to the college using their time, talents, and treasure.”
-They plan to lead an association that gives back to its members as well.
+Brad McKenna (’02) serves as chairperson of the alumni board.
+Brad and Luke Fleer (’05) helped revitalize the board in 2012.
+At that time, Brad and Luke identified their goal as “the creation of a place where alumni can plug in to the college using their time, talents, and treasure.”
+They planned an association that gives back to its members as well.

 - Mentoring initiatives such as participation in special events, email contact, and internship arrangements designed to mentor students

 - Leadership initiatives such as service on college committees and boards, coordination of class reunions, or leading special fundraising projects

 - Ambassador initiatives such as assistance with regional alumni gatherings or student recruitment efforts